 - Respiratory problems (including COPD)

-No matter the reason a person may require long-term care services and support.
-Care has a big impact on family members and savings.
+No matter the reason a person may require long-term care services and supports, the benefits from a Long-Term Care policy has a big impact on family members and savings.
 Experts suggest planning prior to retirement when premiums are very affordable.
 Plus, your health is usually better giving you more options to choose from.

 Many states offer partnership plans which can provide additional asset protection.
 Some states have tax incentives on top of the federal tax incentives which some people may qualify for.
-Find your state on the LTC NEWS MAP: https://www.LTCnews.com/resources/state-information.
+You can find the current and future cost of long-term care services in your area by using the LTC NEWS cost of care calculator.
+This is an outstanding research tool to not only find the costs of care, but available tax incentives and partnership policies that may be available in your state.
+Just click here to access this information.

-You can find a Long-Term Care Insurance specialist to assist you in finding the most affordable options by clicking here: https://www.LTCnews.com/contact
+Experts say you should seek the assistance of a qualified Long-Term Care Insurance specialist who will help match you, your age and health with the best policy.
+You can find a Long-Term Care Insurance specialist to assist you in finding the most affordable options by clicking here.

 American families are benefiting today with tax-free resources from Long-Term Care Insurance.
 It pays for their choice of quality care in the setting they desire.
 All this without placing stress on their loved ones or being forced to drain personal assets.